-Her most profound contribution to the Puerto Rican community in the United States began in 1958 when she joined a group of young professionals in creating the Puerto Rican Forum, Inc. which paved the way for the establishment of ASPIRA in 1961.
+Her most profound contribution to the Puerto Rican community in the United States began in 1958 when she joined a group of young professionals in creating the Puerto Rican Forum, Inc., which paved the way for establishing ASPIRA in 1961.
 ASPIRA was Dra.
-Pantoja's dream, but it was not the only organization she help build for the Puerto Rican community.
+Pantoja’s dream, but it was not the only organization she helped build for the Puerto Rican community.
 In fact, as early as 1953, Dra.
-Pantoja, then a graduate student at Columbia University, joined a group of students and created the Hispanic Youth Adult Association which later became the Puerto Rican Association for Community Affairs (PRACA).
-In 1970 she wrote a proposal and secured funds to establish the Universidad Boricua and the Puerto Rican Research and Resource Center in Washington, DC and in 1973 became its Chancellor.
+Pantoja, then a graduate student at Columbia University, joined a group of students and created the Hispanic Youth Adult Association, which later became the Puerto Rican Association for Community Affairs (PRACA).
+In 1970 she wrote a proposal and secured funds to establish the Universidad Boricua and the Puerto Rican Research and Resource Center in Washington, DC, and in 1973 became its Chancellor.
 For health reasons, Dra.
 Pantoja moved to California in 1978 to become an Associate Professor at the School of Social Work, San Diego State University.
-There, in collaboration with another successful educator, she founded the Graduate School for Community Development in San Diego, an institution that served communities and neighborhoods throughout the nation.
+In collaboration with another successful educator, she founded the Graduate School for Community Development in San Diego, an institution that served communities and neighborhoods throughout the nation.
 She became the President of this organization, devoted to imparting people with knowledge and skills necessary for problem-solving and restoring their communities.
 She was involved in a variety of community and professional organizations, all working toward the goal of building stronger Puerto Rican and minority communities, including the Ford Foundation, the National Urban Coalition, the Museo del Barrio, the National Association of Social Workers, the Council on Social Work Education and several other groups and organizations.

 Her most notable contribution-the creation of ASPIRA- in 1961 was the result of considerable hard work and collaboration with educators and social work professionals who shared her concern” with the high dropout rate of Puerto Rican youth in New York City during the ‘50s and ‘60s.
 The organization flourished into a major national organization dedicated to empowering communities and especially Puerto Rican youth to have a say in and control of their future.